One of the most common questions I'm asked is, "How big should our wedding cake be?"

 If this is something you'd like to do, factor it into your cake size so you don't run short on servings for your guests.

-What to Do with Leftover Cake
+What to Do with Leftover Wedding Cake

 If you do find yourself with leftover cake, don't worry!
 There are plenty of ways to make the most of it: